Characters on The CW's Jane the Virgin. Note that season one spoilers are untagged.

 - Satellite Character: Is less fleshed out than Nadine or Susanna, and mainly exists to give Michael a work friend unconnected to the Sin Rostro case.

 - By-the-Book Cop: Like Nadine, although she seems to be firmly on the side of the law.
 She's (rightly) skeptical of Michael's motives and actions and calls him out on them.

 - Disappeared Dad: She mentions to Luisa that her father left her and her mother when Susanna was only five, and that she hasn't seen or heard from him since.

-- Out-of-Character Alert: Upon hearing Michael mention that his partner is from Alabama, one of Rogelio's staff tells Michael to say "Roll Tide" to her.
+- Out-of-Character Alert: Upon hearing Michael mention that his partner is from Tuscaloosa, one of Rogelio's staff tells Michael to say "Roll Tide"note to her.
 When he does, Susanna doesn't reply correctly, alerting Michael to the fact that she is not who she claims to be.

 - Straight Gay: She's into women, as seen with her interest in Luisa.
 The Narrator has since told us she's lesbian.

 - Birds of a Feather: With the similarly narcissistic and dramatic Darci.

 - Everyone Has Standards: Even Esteban gets fed up with Darci and Rogelio's arguing in season 4, and demands that they sort out their issues.